zebrunner/carina/docs/advanced/localization.md

 @FindBy(id = "pt-createaccount")
 private ExtendedWebElement createAccountElem;
 ```
-3) Create method in your page.class.
+3) Create method below in your page.class.
 Place in _localizationCheckList_ webElements that are currently on the page and which locale pair you want to create.
 ```java
 public boolean checkMultipleLocalization() {
         ExtendedWebElement[] localizationCheckList = {discussionElem, createAccountElem, contribElem};